404Wolf/stainless-technical-breifing-natug/document.typ

 == Background

-=== Structural DNA Nanotechnology

-Creating nanoscale structures is tricky task, as it is hard to achieve adequate precision and rigidity at such small scale.
-One unique way to do so is through _Structural DNA Nanotechnology_, a field that uses DNA as a building block for such structures.
-Instead of using DNA to encode information, one can program sequences into where the DNA "automatically" combines to form predetermined structures.

 #figure(
   image("./resources/nanotube.png", width: 50%), caption: [Example DNA Nanotube @shermanNanotubeDesign], ) <fig:example-nanotube-rendering>

+#v(0.05in)

+=== Structural DNA Nanotechnology

+Creating nanoscale structures is a tricky task, as it is hard to achieve precision and rigidity at such small scale.
+One unique way is with _Structural DNA Nanotechnology_, a field of biochemestry that uses DNA as a nanoscale building block.
+Instead of using DNA for its biological purpose, one can selectively program sequences into so that the DNA "automatically" combines to form predetermined custom structures.

-Here, focus is given to designing tubular nanostructures -- nanotubes.
-A _DNA nanotube_ is a structure made by placing double helices adjacent to each other and then weaving them together so that you create one larger tube shape (see
+Here, focus is given to designing tubular nanostructures.
+A _DNA nanotube_ is a structure made by placing double helices adjacent to each other, weaving their strands together to create one larger tube shape (see
 @fig:example-nanotube-rendering).
-One way to think of it is as if each DNA double helix were a log, and you create a bundle of logs.
-DNA nanotubes have a lot of interesting applications, including studying cellular membranes, drug delivery, and potentially optics.
+DNA nanotubes have a lot of interesting applications, including studying cellular membranes with MRIs, drug delivery, and potentially optics.

 The theory for the design processes that the NATuG program facilitates are laid out in William Sherman and Nadrian Seeman's paper, _Design of Minimally Strained Nucleic Acid Nanotubes_ @shermanNanotubeDesign.

-#figure(
-  image("./resources/natug2.png", width: 90%), caption: [NATuG 2 Desktop Application],
-) <fig:natug-2>

 They introduce an Excel tool to help design DNA Nanotubes by generating special projection plots detailed in their paper.
 Eventually, the spreadsheet was reimplemented at Brookhaven National laboratory as a desktop application (@fig:natug-2).
-It was better at graphing, but failed to consistently handle "weaving" helical domains together, and was designed in a nonmodular way that was restrictive to further development.
+It was better at graphing, but failed to consistently handle "weaving" helical domains together (cross-strand exchanges), and was designed in a nonmodular way restrictive to further development.

-This technical briefing introduces _NATuG 3.0_, a final iteration of the Nucleic Acid Nanotube Grapher desktop application (NATuG).
+This briefing introduces _NATuG 3.0_, a significantly more feature rich, final iteration of the Nucleic Acid Nanotube Grapher desktop application (NATuG).
 I, Wolf Mermelstein, was responsible for all of the software, and worked closely with Dr. William Sherman to implement his DNA nanotube design methodologies.

 NATuG is a Python application available via `pypi`, and you can try it out by running `pip install natug` (ideally in a virtual environment), or with nix by running `nix run github:natug3/natug`.

+#figure(
+  image("./resources/natug2.png", width: 90%), caption: [NATuG 2 Desktop Application],
+) <fig:natug-2>

 == Designing DNA Nanotubes

-Designing DNA nanotubes is a complex process, but it is helpful to have an idea of the steps to understand what NATuG does.
+Designing DNA nanotubes is a complex process, so it is helpful to have an idea of the steps to understand what NATuG does.

 To design a DNA nanotube, first you choose a type of DNA.
-This involves finding parameters for it, like the diameter.
+This involves determining parameters for it, like the diameter.

-Then, you find a tube shape consistent with its geometry by strategically setting angles between helical domains (see @fig:top-view-example).

-#figure(
-  image("./resources/cross-strand-exchange.png", height: 1.45in), caption: [Creating a cross-strand exchange], ) <fig:cross-strand-exchange>

-#figure(
-  image("./resources/holliday.png", height: 1.9in), caption: [A 4 way Holliday junction],
-) <fig:holliday-junction>

-Now you create cross-strand exchanges to hold the structure together (see
-@fig:cross-strand-exchange).
-The key is that we "redirect" the path of DNA, some what like is the case in Holliday junctions, a naturally occurring phenomena (see
-@fig:holliday-junction).

-#figure(
-  image("./resources/staple-strands.png", width: 100%), caption: [DNA staple strands @unsw2017capsid],
-) <fig:staple-strands>

-Then, you cut up the strands to create "staple" strands, typically where one long virus strand runs through the entire structure, and smaller synthetic strands hold it together (see @fig:staple-strands).

-Finally you choose the base sequences, and send to a lab for synthesis.

 #[
   #set figure.caption(position: top)